theothermattm/theothermattm.github.io/portfolio.md

 You can read a bit about it and see a small screenshot at [StepTwo](https://www.steptwo.com.au/award-winner/mitre-corporation-creating-a-mobile-app-to-get-things-done/) and also on [Google Play](https://play.google.com/store/apps/details?id=org.mitre.mobile.arcadia&hl=en_US&gl=US&pli=1).

-The application was created natively for both iOS (Swift) and Android natively.
-It was designed and coded from the ground up.
-It allowed employees to log time and view meetings on personal devices which was unprecented for the company at the time due to numerous security challenges due to the sensitive nature of MITRE's work for the Federal Government of the United States.
+The application was a native app for both iOS (Swift) and Android.
+It allowed employees to log time and view meetings on personal devices.
+This doesn't sound impressive, however due to the sensitive nature of MITRE's work for the Federal Government of the United States, being able to get this information on any device which was unprecented for the company at the time due to numerous security challenges.

 I staffed the team, designed the backend architecture and contributed a fair amount of backend Node.js code.
-This backend system had to navigate those security challenges in order to pass data safely from an internal datacenter through the public cloud and onto employee's personal devices safely.
+This backend system had to navigate those security challenges to pass data from an internal datacenter through the public cloud and onto employee's personal devices safely.

 ## Highly Available API's at Liberty Mutual

-You might not know that Liberty Mutual is not just Car and Home Insurance like the ads you see on Youtube.
+Liberty Mutual is not just Car and Home Insurance like the ads you see on Youtube.
 They have many different business units, including a huge commercial insurance business.
 You also might not know how big they are: They are a Fortune 100 (yes, 100 - not 500) company with over 40 billion dollars in revenue a year with over 40,000 employees at the time I was working there.

 I worked on a team that supported dozens of mission critical API's for Liberty Mutual.